Mozio: History

 Mozio was founded in 2011 by David Litwak and Joseph Metzinger.

-Mozio completed Plug and Play's Start-up Camp in February 2012 and has since created partnerships with a number of large and small agencies, including Uber, Shuttlefare, and Limos.com.
-Its platform compares time and cost metrics in order to find the most efficient option for each traveler and destination.
+In February 2012, the company completed Plug and Play Tech Center’s startup accelerator programme.
+Following this, Mozio established partnerships with transportation and travel service providers, including Uber, Shuttlefare, and Limos.com.

+Its platform compares travel time and cost data across different ground transportation options.

-In 2013, Mozio raised seed money from investors including Jeff Clarke, Chairman of Orbitz.
-The first airports to be included in the search services were San Jose, Oakland, and San Francisco.
-The company is focusing on development of its ground-transportation-to-airport platform.
+In 2013, Mozio raised seed funding from investors, including Jeff Clarke, chairman of Orbitz.
+In 2014, the company raised an additional $750,000 in seed funding from investors in the travel industry.
+During this period, Mozio launched its search services at airports including San Jose, Oakland, and San Francisco.

 In 2016 the company partnered with Ethiopian Airlines.

-As of 2018 Mozio provides ground transportation services for JetBlue, Booking.com, Hotels.com, Despegar, Air New Zealand, CheapOAir and incorporates Uber and Lyft in its transportation network.
-News media report that Mozio has a "bigger fleet than Uber and Lyft combined" due to its partnerships with those and other ground transportation companies.
+By 2018, Mozio was providing ground transportation services for travel brands including JetBlue, Booking.com, Hotels.com, Despegar, Air New Zealand, and CheapOair, and incorporated ride-hailing services such as Uber and Lyft into its transportation network.